-26 Dial-up Internet access costs for residential users are high due to high ISP charges (above EU maximum), but ADSL technology is used by approximately 1.3 per cent of households and is relatively cheap (IBM, 2003).
+69 Dial-up Internet access costs for residential users are high due to high ISP charges (above EU maximum), but ADSL technology is used by approximately 1.3 per cent of households and is relatively cheap (IBM, 2003).

-27 It is interesting to note that the majority of the population in all candidate countries perceives Internet usage as requiring advanced computer skills (SIBIS+, 2003).
+70 It is interesting to note that the majority of the population in all candidate countries perceives Internet usage as requiring advanced computer skills (SIBIS+, 2003).

-28 Voljatel charges no subscription fee; users pay only costs of telephone calls.
-The company has an agreement with incumbent fixed telephone operator on the sharing of income resulting from telephone traffic of Internet users.
+71 Voljatel charges no subscription fee; users pay only costs of telephone calls.
+The company has an agreement with incumbent fixed telephone operator on the sharing of income resulting from telephone traffic of Internet users

-Digital Divide Index29 for Slovenia accounts 45%, meaning that the risk groups are 45% as likely to use PC/Internet (EU average accounts to 53%, newly acceding countries' average 42%).
-The smallest gap between the risk group and the average population is observed for gender (93%) while the gaps for income risk group and for age risk group amount to 43% and 35% respectively.
+Digital Divide Index is a compound indicator presenting the likelihood of risk groups (by gender, age, education and income) to use the computer/Internet in comparison to population average.
+The higher the value, the lower the divide.

+35% respectively.
 The largest divide between the average population and the risk groups is evident in terms of education and accounts to 7.5% in Slovenia and 27% in the EU countries (SIBIS+, 2003).

-II.2.3. eCommerce
+E.2.3. eCommerce